Skip to Main Content

 Federal Grants

-Federal Pell Grant - This is the basic Federal grant program for undergraduate students enrolled either full-time, part-time or less than part-time.
+This is the basic federal grant program for undergraduate students enrolled either full time, part time or less than part time.
 Eligibility is based on financial need and is awarded to students with lower expected family contributions.

 Application: FAFSA